tomharvey/aws-s3cp-bulk/README.md

 successes and the number of failures.

-The detail will report the source/destination file pair, along with either the ETag of the file on success, or the error message if an error occured.
+The detail will report the source/destination file pair, along with either the ETag of the file on success, or the error message if an error occurred.

 ## Why the CSV input approach?